-‘Machine learning’ and ‘deep learning’ are a case in point.
-Adding to the confusion is that both are statistical modelling techniques, both can be used for making predictions, one is a subset of the other and they are both subsets of AI.
+“Machine learning” and “deep learning” are often considered interchangeable terms.
+Both are statistical modelling techniques, both can be used for making predictions, one is a subset of the other and they are both subsets of artificial intelligence.

 What is machine learning?

-An example might be the fact that a machine can be taught to recognise common types of malware, despite the malware constantly changing shape and form.
-The coding within various types of malware tends to share specific similarities, meaning machines can be taught to weed out the nefarious applications from massive pools of data.
-As the malware develops and evolves, the machine’s knowledge does, too.
+An example of what machine learning is might be a machine being taught to recognise common types of malware, despite the malware constantly changing shape and form.
+The coding within various types of malware tends to share specific similarities, meaning machines can be taught to weed out nefarious applications from massive pools of data.
+As the malware develops and evolves, so does the machine’s knowledge.

 This is why projects with less data are more fitted to machine learning.
-If there are less data points to be used as specific references — such as weight, colour, texture, etc. from the example above – then machine learning will likely do the job admirably.
+If there are only a few data points to be used as specific references — such as weight, colour, texture, etc. — then machine learning will likely do the job admirably.

 What is deep learning?

-So, for example, imagine you have a collection of images of aeroplanes and helicopters.
-The machine learning method of telling them apart would be to label each image as ‘aeroplane’ or ‘helicopter’, then feed the machine enough examples that it builds up its own database of data points until it can eventually tell the difference on its own.
+So, for example, imagine a collection of images of aeroplanes and helicopters.
+A machine learning approach would involve teaching the machine to label each image as “aeroplane” or “helicopter” by feeding the machine enough examples of each that it builds up a database of data points that enables it to tell the difference on its own.

-The deep learning method, on the other hand, would be for the machine to analyse the specific features of each image and come up with categories.
-To produce accurate outcomes more data would be required than in the machine learning method.
-However, once complete, deep learning will likely produce not just a category for helicopter and a category for aeroplane, but also various categories for different sizes of vehicle, colours, wing shapes, numbers of windows, and lots more.
+The deep learning method, on the other hand, would be for the machine to analyse specific features of each image and come up with categories.
+To produce accurate outcomes more data would be required for deep learning than machine learning.
+However, once complete, deep learning would likely create not just a category for helicopters and a category for aeroplanes, but also various categories for different sizes of vehicles, colours, wing shapes, numbers of windows and more.

+Another key difference between the two methods is the type of data involved in each process.
 Machine learning relies on structured data from which pre-defined outcomes will result.
-Deep learning typically requires large amounts of complex data and will produce outcomes of its own accord.
+Deep learning typically requires large amounts of complex data and produces outcomes of its own accord.